Foundation for Letters Team

 Robert J. Choi.
 Rob is Founder and Chief Transformation Officer at RJC and Co Transformation Engineers.
 Rob began his career at the Central Intelligence Agency working on cultural change in elite military and training organizations around the world.
 He likes using what he’s learned to help organizations become better and smarter.
 Rob holds a BA from Columbia University and MA from The Johns Hopkins University, focused on International Affairs..

 Olivia M. Croom.
-Olivia works in the managing editorial department of Henry Holt & Company and is an independent graphic designer with Indigo Editing and Publications.
+Olivia works in the art department at Alfred A. Knopf and is an independent graphic designer with Indigo Editing and Publications.
 Originally from Albuquerque, New Mexico, she earned her Master’s in Writing & Book Publishing from Portland State University.
 Olivia has worked with a number of nonprofits, including Community-Word Project, Literary Arts in Portland, Oregon, and the Foundation for Letters.
 You can connect with Olivia on Twitter at @OliviaCroom or Instagram at @reddish.ampersand.

 Sakib Dadi.
 Sakib is an analyst with Bessemer Venture Partners, where he finds and invests in early-stage technology companies.
 Prior to this, Sakib worked in Technology Investment Banking at Morgan Stanley in New York.
 Originally from Southern California, Sakib graduated in 2015 from the University of Pennsylvania with degrees in Materials Science and Business.
 While at Penn, Sakib was involved on campus as a case captain for the Marketing Undergraduate Student Association, a teaching assistant for multiple engineering classes, and a tutor for the West Philadelphia Tutoring Project.